iTwin/itwinjs-core/docs/overview/RpcInterface.md

 ## RPC Configuration

 The [architecture comparison](./SoftwareArchitecture.md#comparison) diagram shows the role of RpcInterfaces in supporting portable, resuable app components.
-The configuration uses a different transport mechanism in each configuration.
+A different transport mechanism in each configuration.
+RpcManager is used by clients and servers to [apply configurations to RpcInterfaces](../overview/AppTailoring.md#rpc-configuration).

 ### Web RPC configuration